CHEST WALL PAIN

 1. Leave it alone and ignore it if it is mild.

-It will slowly go away as you stay on your program.
+It will slowly go away as you stay on your development program.

 2. Breathe deeply into your chest or wherever it hurts.
 This forcefully expands the muscles and helps them relax.